 The aim of this page is to give a geographical overview of Kvarner region, stress a few mountaineering highlights and give a few other general logistics info about the area.

 You might think that good 600 m of altitude don't make a mountain.
 Yes, true, the Kvarner mountains are not high, nor can they impress with high rocky walls.
 What is most beautifu, there are nice views over the sea landscape, beautiful nature and archaic towns and villages of these islands.

 Kvarner is the largest bay of Adriatic sea, lying between Istra penninsula and the rest of Balcans.
 Both continental coasts are hilly.
-On Istra there's the Ucka chain and on the eastern side there are Kapela and Velebit mountains.
+On Istra there's the Učka chain and on the eastern side there are Kapela and Velebit mountains.
 As this coast of Adriatic is slowly sinking (from the anciant Roman times the coast is more than a meter deeper), Kvarner islands are actually rests of mountain chains, thus having the same NW-SE direction as their continental counterparts.
 At the end of Kvarner bay a big Rijeka town stands and also the coast towards Crikvenica and Novi Vinodolski is much populated.
 South of Senj the coast under Velebit is much less inhabited.
 Also on islands there are some flourishing towns, but generally nature there is quite well preserved.
 The biggest Kvarner islands and their mountains are the following:

 And there are some more islands, where hardly anyone goes, let alone mountaineering: